 Kia Soluto is powered by a 1.4-liter Dual CVVT engine capable of producing 94hp of power and 132Nm of torque.
 Transmission options include a 5-speed manual and a 4-speed automatic.

 The Soluto is well-equipped too, with more features than any car of this price.
 It has dual airbags, ABS, engine immobilizer, multi-function steering wheel, digital fuel gauge and trip meter, 7-inch touchscreen infotainment system with Bluetooth connectivity and Apple CarPlay and Android Auto capability, driver arm rest, and even a rear camera.
 Plus in Philippines it is backed by Kia’s 5-year/ 160,000 km warranty too.

 Kia Soluto is a sort of car newcomers should consider introducing in Pakistan.
+The is a huge vacuum in the market for a subcompact sedan that can be slotted below the Honda City.
 But since they say there is little profit margin on smaller cars, the (new) automakers aren’t willing to take any ‘risk’ by introducing such cars and are contented to launch over-expensive options instead, even if they remain gracing the showroom floors.

-For their survival in Pakistan, and to capture a greater market share, newcomers including Kia must introduce volume sellers such as the Picanto hatchback or maybe even the Soluto subcompact, which having shorter & practical dimensions, decent looks, rich configuration and inexpensive price tag, has got all the potential to become successful in our market.
+For their survival in Pakistan, and to capture a greater market share, newcomers including Kia must introduce volume sellers such as the Picanto, Rio or maybe even the Soluto subcompact, which having shorter & practical dimensions, decent looks, rich configuration and inexpensive price tag, has got all the potential to become successful in our market.